 The name comes from “mise en place,” a French term that translates to “put in place.”
 Chefs use this term to describe the process of preparing their cooking stations with all the tools and ingredients necessary.

-Over time they’ve released stainless steel cookware and non-stick cookware (check out my in-depth review of Misen cookware), and there are plans to bring a carbon steel cookware line to the Misen family as well.
+Over time they’ve released stainless steel cookware and non-stick cookware (check out my in-depth review of Misen cookware), and recently released a carbon steel cookware line (check out my review of Misen carbon steel).

 Like Made In, Misen is a more affordable option than high-end brands, but it’s still not cheap.
 The lower prices are possible due to Misen’s direct-to-consumer model (cookware and knives are only available on Misen.com with select pieces for sale on Amazon), and the fact that it manufactures its products in China.

 - Direct-to-consumer model means more affordable pricing.